jasonbayton/11ty/_src/support.md

 </div>
 </div>

-## Consulting engagement

-I make available several hours a month for dedicated engagements at the moment, for when the help required goes beyond what can reasonably be achieved through the no-cost options above.
+I make available several days a month for dedicated engagements at the moment, for when the help required goes beyond what can reasonably be achieved through the no-cost options above.

 Ideal for dedicated support, engagements of a strategic/planning nature, or projects of a greater scope or time requirement.